Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## ⚠️ Before You Start — Set Up the Terraform Remote State Backend

-Terraform stores its state file so it knows what infrastructure already exists.
-In a pipeline, local state does not work — each runner starts fresh with no memory of previous runs.
-Without shared state, Terraform cannot tell what it already created and will try to recreate everything on every push.
+Each pipeline run starts on a fresh runner with no memory of previous runs.
+Without remote state, Terraform cannot tell what it already created and will try to recreate everything on every push.
+Create the state storage once manually before your first pipeline run.

-The solution is remote state: store the `terraform.tfstate` file in an Azure Storage blob container.
-Every pipeline run reads and writes to the same file.
-This must be created **manually, once**, before your first pipeline run.

-### Step 1 — Create a dedicated resource group for state
+### Step 1 — Create a resource group for state

-Keep state storage in its own resource group, separate from the app infrastructure.
-If you ever tear down the app, the state is not accidentally deleted with it.
+Keep it separate from app infrastructure so it is never accidentally destroyed.

 ```bash
 az group create \